 - to release the egg from the ovary.

 Most gonadotropin preparations used for infertility treatment are recombinant preparations that need to be injected under the skin(subcutaneous) to be effective.
 For a majority of women, only FSH injections treatment is recommended.
-For ladies who do not have regular periods usually require a combination of both LH and FSH.
+Ladies who do not have regular periods usually require a combination of both LH and FSH.

 FSH incites follicles to grow better during menstrual succession.
 Typically, many follicles die off before ovulation as FSH levels in the blood fall.
 However, when a high level of FSH is maintained with injections, it induces the ovaries to produce more mature eggs.